naiyerasif/site/content/blog/2018/2018-12-09-uploading-files-with-spring.md

 ## Intent

-The intent of this guide is to write a RESTful service to upload a folder or file with the help of a Spring backend and design a simple Angular client to demonstrate the functionality.
+In this guide, you'll learn to write a RESTful service to upload a folder or file with the help of a Spring backend and design a simple Angular client to demonstrate the functionality.

 ### Setup